josylad/Best-Deals-AI/README.md

 This is an AI Chatbot that helps you find the best deals on Amazon and Ebay.

+This App is built with Llama Index, Streamlit and OpenAI GPT.

 ### Working With Best Deals AI

 1. You will need python installed and knowledge of python.